MadMub/bar-visualizer/README.md

 </div>
 ```
 ## Options
-options object is optional, but let's go over their purpose, values you see are defaults
+options object is optional, values you see are defaults
 ```
 options = {
   barWidth: 4, // width in pixels of each column in the graph